Patents Include Trademarks, Copyrights, Industrial Designs, and Trade Secrets

-As Stuart Newbold from Patent Search and Information Management explains, when ‘Intellectual Property’ (IP) is mentioned, most people immediately think of IP rights as protecting artistic works such as music, books, films and the like.
-But Intellectual Property is much broader, and within the business and commercial environment IP includes patents, trademarks, industrial designs, copyright and even trade secrets.
+As Stuart Newbold from Patent Search and Information Management explains, when ‘Intellectual Property’ (IP) is mentioned.
+Most people immediately think of IP rights as protecting artistic works such as music, books, films, and the like.
+But Intellectual Property is much broader, and within the business.
+Commercial environment IP includes patents, trademarks, industrial designs, copyrights, and even trade secrets.

 The first step in securing an IP right such as a patent or a trademark is to file an application at an Intellectual Property Office (before you have actually filed the application it is important to keep the innovation secret).
 A registered patent attorney is usually the best person to help you with drafting and filing a patent application.
 With over 2 million patent applications applied for each year around the world, it makes sense to carry out some patent searches at an early stage to verify that your invention is new (novel) and to help shape what goes into the patent application itself.

-Importantly, though, CIIPM now provides half-day training courses designed to increase understanding of IP and how to go about commercialising ideas and inventions by managing your IP and using information to learn about your competitive market place.
-These training courses take place at Homerton College Conference Centre in Cambridge, and are supported by the UK Intellectual Property Office (UK IPO) and providers of secure commercial databases which help us to navigate the vast body of patent and related intellectual property information.
+Importantly, though, CIIPM now provides half-day training courses designed to increase understanding of IP.
+How to go about commercializing ideas and inventions by managing your IP and using information to learn about your competitive marketplace.
+These training courses take place at Homerton College Conference Centre in Cambridge and are supported by the UK Intellectual Property Office (UK IPO).
+Providers of secure commercial databases that help us to navigate the vast body of patent and related intellectual property information.
 CIIPM can also provide in-house training courses. (http://www.extractinfo.info/ciipm/training/).

 Stuart Newbold – www.psandim.com

 Cambridge, CB4 2HY